If you look at dental practices in America, you’ll see many 70 and even 80 something-year-old dentists still working close to full-time schedules.

 In fact, even the most responsible and frugal young dentists can be facing down $1,000,000 in debt or more before they start to see make some real progress financially.

-After 20 years of making payments of 10% of your income on the PAYE program, your student debt can be forgiven.
-Of course, then you’ll owe taxes on the forgiven balance.
+After 20 years of making monthly payments of 10% of your income on the PAYE repayment plan, your student debt can be forgiven.
+Of course, then you’ll owe taxes on the forgiven balance of your federal loans.

 That could result in a $200,000 to $400,000 tax liability as a result of dental school debt forgiveness.
-Meanwhile, your friend from college is getting an employer repayment benefit to tackle student loan debt that is in the mid five-figure range.
+Meanwhile, your friend from college is getting an employer-sponsored student loan repayment assistance benefit to tackle student loan debt that is in the mid-five-figure range.

 The math often strongly supports this approach, but it’s still a hit to your net worth that sucks up additional assets in your 40s or 50s after decades of income-driven payments.